ibm-cloud-docs/apiconnect/managing_apis.md

 1. Ensure that the {{site.data.keyword.Bluemix_notm}} app is running.

-2. Open a browser window and navigate to the API target URL.
+2. Open a browser window and navigate to the API URL.
 The application is secure with client validation.
 If you don’t supply the correct client certificate, it will error out (this is expected).